BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/2023-12-23-rust-macros-and-crafting-interpreters.md

 )
 ```

-This is the analog of this block in Robert'se Java code:
+This is the analog of this block in Robert's Java code:
 ```java
 defineAst(outputDir, "Expr", Arrays.asList(
   "Binary   : Expr left, Token operator, Expr right",